 3 Factors That Affect Teeth Whitening Results

-However, when considering teeth whitening in the Redondo Beach and Manhattan Beach area, there are factors that can affect your results.
+However, when considering teeth whitening in the Redondo Beach area, there are factors that can affect your results.
 Nothing would be worse than going in for a teeth whitening procedure and not know how to maintain a bright smile.
-This is why we recommend that our Redondo Beach and Manhattan Beach area patients are educated about what can go wrong with teeth whitening so that they can choose the best treatment for them.
+This is why we recommend that our Redondo Beach area patients are educated about what can go wrong with teeth whitening so that they can choose the best treatment for them.
 For that reason, our dentists have come up with three of the most common factors that can affect your teeth whitening results:

 If you have bonding or composites on your teeth.
 If you have ever chipped a tooth before or have had a replacement veneer, you should be very careful before considering whitening as a treatment.
 The reason is that teeth whitening solutions usually only work on your natural teeth.
 When this chemical is applied on porcelain or a composite material, those materials will not get whiter like the rest of your teeth.
 If you go through with teeth whitening as a treatment with bonding on your teeth, you risk having discolored teeth as those parts won’t change shades.
 However, with professionally trained cosmetic dentists, you can find a solution for a more intensive teeth whitening plan that can whiten all of your teeth including bonding.